MrOahu/David-Wright-Employee-Tracker/README.md

 An application that enables business owners to view and manage the departments, roles, and employees in their company, in order to organize and plan their business.

-Technologies used: node.js, inquirer, MySQL
+Technologies used: Node.js, Inquirer, MySQL2

 ## Application Image